Hudson Super Six

-The Hudson Super Six Coach is an automobile which was first manufactured by the Hudson Motor Car Company of Detroit, Michigan in 1916.
-The first model was kept in production until 1928.
-The nameplate was revived for a rebadged Essex for 1933 (single model year only), and then returned again from 1940 until 1951, aside from a wartime hiatus.
-The 1951s were actually called "Hudson Super Custom Six".
+The Hudson Super Six is an automobile that was first manufactured by the Hudson Motor Car Company of Detroit, Michigan in 1916.
+This initial model remained in production until 1928.

+The nameplate was revived for a rebadged Essex for 1933 (single model year).

+The model name returned from 1940 until 1951, aside from the suspension during World War II.
+The 1951s were called "Hudson Super Custom Six".

 First generation (1916)

-The first Hudson Super Six was introduced on 16 January, 1916.
+The first Hudson Super Six was introduced on 16 January 1916.
 Also known as the Series H, the Super Six was an early performance car.
 Its 288.5 CID inline-six developed 76 hp, compared to the 40 hp of the equally dimensioned engine fitted to the contemporary Hudson Model Six-40.
+The model series from 1921-1923 had a wheelbase of 3187 mm.
+The six-cylinder engine had a displacement of 6757 cc with a bore of 88.9 mm and a stroke of 127 mm.

-Before its introduction, Super Sixes made a series of speed runs on a track in Long Island, NY, followed by a new record transcontinental run (San Francisco to New York in 5 days, 3 hours, and 31 minutes - returning after an 8-hour break), a stock chassis speed record at Daytona Beach, a record at Pikes Peak, and the stock chassis 24-hour record at an average speed of 74.9 mph.
+Before its introduction, Super Sixes made a series of speed runs on a track in Long Island, NY, followed by a new record transcontinental run (San Francisco to New York in 5 days, 3 hours, and 31 minutes - returning after an eight-hour break), a stock chassis speed record at Daytona Beach, a record at Pikes Peak, and the stock chassis 24-hour record at an average speed of 74.9 mph.
 The last record stood until 1931, when a Marmon took it.

+First retractable hardtop

+A 1919 Super Six roadster was modified by inventor, Ben P. Ellerbeck, to demonstrate his retractable hardtop roof design.
+Ellerbeck was granted a patent (No. 1,379,906) on 31 May 1921 and built several scale models to show at the 1922 Automobile Body Builders Exhibition in New York City.
+Ellerbeck's "flip top' on the Hudson was operated a crank handle located at the rear of the passenger door.
+When fully lowered, the roof was positioned behind the rear trunk and thus did not impede luggage capacity.
+When raised, the front of the top went over the windshield giving the appearance of a large air scoop.

+In popular culture

+Automobiles are significant to the context of John Steinbecks novel The Grapes of Wrath.
+Steinbeck wanted readers to understand class and social standing by including specific makes and models in the novel.
+The make and condition of the cars are important to the people who took the journey to California as well as revealing a family's socioeconomic status.
+In The Grapes of Wrath, the Joad family depends on a 1926 Hudson Super Six sedan converted into a truck.
+It is now difficult for contemporary readers to place cars such as Hudson Super Six in a meaningful social context.

-In John Steinbecks novel The Grapes of Wrath, the Joad family depends on a Hudson Super Six sedan converted into a truck.
-In the 1940 filmatization, the car used is a 1926 model.
-This car was put into storage after filming ended and, after having been discovered in a rather dilapidated condition, converted into a Speedster in 2009.
+In the 1940 filmatization, the car used is a 1926 Super Six.
+This car was put into storage after filming ended.
+After having been discovered in a dilapidated condition, it was converted into a Speedster in 2009.